MicrosoftDocs/EMDocs/EMDocs/Solutions/ems-govt-service-description.md

 ## EMS offers for US Government and Office 365 interoperability

-For more information on each of the products found in Enterprise Mobility + Security, visit the documentation resources here.
-More information on different plans can be found here.
+For more information on each of the products and their plans found in Enterprise Mobility + Security, visit the [documentation resources](https://docs.microsoft.com/enterprise-mobility-security/) and [compare plans and pricing](https://www.microsoft.com/microsoft-365/enterprise-mobility-security/compare-plans-and-pricing).

 |EMS US Government Offerings|Location of Hosted Services|Interoperable Office 365 Government Community Cloud (GCC) Offer(s)|
 |-----------|-----------|-----------|